damozhiying/spring-cloud-config-file-monitoring/README.md

 			</dependency>
 		</dependencies>
 	</dependencyManagement>`*
-  I had to switch this dependency to the Dalston.RELEASE to make the example work.
-With the Camden.SR5 dependency the Client wasn't being aware of the configuration file changes for some reason.
+  I had to switch this dependency to the **Dalston.RELEASE** to make the example work.
+With the **Camden.SR5** dependency the Client wasn't being aware of the configuration file changes.
 So the dependency now reads as follows:
   *`<dependencyManagement>
        <dependencies>
 			<dependency>